BorisB2015/general/README.md

 # Twilio SMS to Slack Azure Function
 Demo code to build Twilio SMS webhook as Azure Function to feed SMS contents into a slack channel

+# SQL IaaS Extension
+Various content on working with SQL IaaS Agent extension for SQL Server on IaaS.